4 Questions To Help You Reflect on Your 2021

-For the final week of 2020, we’re reflecting together in episodes of Daily Shine, the daily podcast-meets-meditation available in the Shine app.
+For the final week of 2021, we’re continuing our tradition of reflecting together in episodes of Daily Shine, the daily podcast-meets-meditation available in the Shine app.
 Each day up until the new year, we'll dig into a new reflection question to help you look back on your year with compassion and care.
 Join us, and feel free to bring your journal to your listening sessions.

 You can preview the reflection questions below.
 And as we make our way through this reflection week, we hope you remember: These questions don’t have to be saved for the end of a year.